ramon54321/SharpLogger/README.md

 The logger calls the printer class' Print() method, allowing you to override the class with your own handler for the log itself, meaning you are not restricted to Console.WriteLine(), or Debug.Log() for Unity, but can take the processed string from the logger and do with it what you like, including writing to a file.

 This also means you can use SharpLogger on slightly different environments, since you are able to control them individually, such as Unity Client and Server applications.

+## Contributing
+If you'd like to contribute, feel free to fork the repository.
+Pull requests are welcome!

 ## Diagrams
 #### Component Diagram